mumble-voip/mumble-json-bridge/cli/README.md

 ```

 All operations are defined in the [operations](operations/) directory in form of a YAML file.
 It
-contains the definition of the operation and also what parameter it takes.
+contains the definition of the operation and also what parameter it takes (parameters that have
+default values defined are optional).